-How do I get a job in the marijuana industry of Maine?It is unclear at this time how employee licensing will work for a recreational dispensary or social club employee.
-To get a job at a medical marijuana dispensary in Maine, you must be a resident 21 or older.
+To get a job at a medical marijuana dispensary in Maine, you must be a resident aged 21 or older.
 First, you must be issued a registry identification card, renewed annually for $25.
 Additionally, you must pay an annual $31 fee for a criminal background check.
 Drug-related criminal offenses will prevent your application from being approved.

 Maine Marijuana Laws

 In 2009, voters in Maine revamped their medical marijuana laws.
-Patients were facing minimal access to medicine, and no formal process existed to add diseases to the approved list.
+Patients had minimal access to medicine, and the formal process did not exist to add diseases to the approved list.
 The new rules allowed medical dispensaries and production facilities to be licensed, with at least eight dispensaries guaranteed.

 That same year, legislators in Maine further decriminalized marijuana possession.
 By replacing the criminal penalties for possessing up to 2.5 ounces of marijuana with civil fines, the state drastically lowered the number of individuals sentenced to jail time for basic drug possession.

 In 2016, Maine took it one step further, joining the ranks of states with full adult-use legalization.
 Adults 21 and older may now legally purchase, possess, grow, gift, and use marijuana.
-The law took effect January 30th, 2017, yet the licensing of dispensary locations is not expected until early 2018.
+The law took effect January 30, 2017, yet the licensing of dispensary locations is not expected until mid-2019.